Backup and Restore

 A Tableau Server administrator should perform regular database maintenance, monitor disk usage on the server, clean up unnecessary files to free up space on the server, and back up Tableau Server and its data.
 Taking these steps can help ensure that Tableau Server runs with maximum efficiency.

 You can use the Tableau Services Manager (TSM) command line tool to back up and restore your Tableau data.
 Tableau data includes Tableau Server's own PostgreSQL database, which stores workbook and user metadata, data extract files, and server configuration data.
 Tableau Server log files capture activity and can help you diagnose problems.
 Logs are written to folders on the server and you can archive and remove them to save disk space.

-Note: You can only use backups made with the
+Note: You can use the

-tabadmin backup command when restoring Tableau Server data.
+tsm maintenance backup.
 Database backups made in other ways, and virtual machine snapshots are not valid sources for restoring Tableau Server.

 You can use a backup created with Tableau Server on Linux to restore Tableau Server on Windows version 2018.2 and later.

 You cannot use a backup created with Tableau Server on Linux to restore earlier versions of Tableau Server on Windows (version 2018.1 and earlier).

 You can use a backup created with Tableau Server on Windows (version 2018.2 and earlier) to restore Tableau Server on Linux.
 For more information about restoring a Windows backup on Tableau Server on Linux, see Migrate Tableau Server from Windows to Linux.